paula18/Project-0/README.md

 of your graphics card.

-Please note: The Windows version of Project 0 uses GLEW/freeglut, whereas the OSX version of Homework 0 uses GLFW.
+Please note: The Windows version of Project 0 uses GLEW/freeglut, whereas the OSX version of Project 0 uses GLFW.
 The two versions of CUDATEST are functionally the same and share the same CUDA code, but the GL harnesses for each are slightly different.